 And brought them out, and said, Sirs, what must I do to be saved?Acts 16:26-30

-He assumed it must come by something he did.
+The jailer assumed it must come from something he did.
 How surprised he must have been when instead he heard:

 It wasn’t about trying harder or doing more.
 Instead, it was all about what Jesus had already done.

 When he accomplished his rescue, he cried out, “It is finished.”
 (John 19:30)

 There was nothing more to add.

 Jesus calls us to take another look at that rescue chain.
 When you pause from the panic, you discover that it’s already long enough.
 God has carried out a complete rescue.
 Jesus is all you need.